Overflow:auto and gaps in Chrome, Safari and Opera

 Do please send me a comment if you have anything to contribute to this.

-I’ve created a test page here, if you want to see this for yourself.
+I’ve created a demo page here, if you want to see this for yourself.